 The researchers suggested that the next step is a study of the long-term effects of BPA and triclosan in people to determine if a causal relationship can be established.

-Tags: consumer affairs, medicine, safety
+Keywords: consumer affairs, medicine, safety

 Read the University of Michigan study titled "The Impact of Bisphenol A and Triclosan on Immune Parameters in the U.S. Population."

 - Summarize the study in fewer than 40 words.

 - Express the study's key term(s) in language a lay audience can understand.